danielphilipjohnson/Computer-Science/intro-cs/web-for-everyone/5.web-design-capstone/README.md

+# Web Design for Everybody Capstone by University of Michigan

+## About this Course

+The capstone will develop a professional-quality web portfolio.
+Students will demonstrate the ability to design and implement a responsive site for a minimum of three platforms.
+Adherence to validation and accessibility standards will be required.
+The evolving student implementations will be reviewed each week by capstone peers and teaching assistants to make sure that the student keeps up with the agenda of the course.

+Upon completion of this course students will feel comfortable creating and/or updating existing front-end sites, utilizing existing frameworks, and testing sites for accessibility compliance.

+This course is only open to students who have completed the first four courses in the Web Design for Everybody specialization: Introduction to HTML5, Introduction to CSS3, Interactivity with JavaScript, and Advanced Styling with Responsive Design.

+## Skills you will gain
+- Web Design
+- Html
+- JavaScript
+- Cascading Style Sheets (CCS)

 # Portfolio Grading Rubric

 I hope that people will be more concerned with their learning than their grade on this assignment.
 But I understand that people want to make sure they receive full credit so I will provide the grading rubric that will be used.
 Feel free to structure your page around it.